NateEag/how-i-code/drafts/daily-routine.rst

 Communications
 ~~~~~~~~~~~~~~

-People take priority over goals except when failing goals will severely damage
+People take priority over daily goals except when failing goals will severely
-the business (TODO define 'severely damage'.
-Goals where failure to achieve
+damage the business (TODO define 'severely damage'.
+Goals where failure to
-them in time may quickly damage the company's ability to remain solvent?).
+achieve them in time may quickly damage the company's ability to remain
+solvent?).
 Therefore, `encourage humans to interrupt you
 <http://paulgraham.com/hamming.html>`__ by IM, face-to-face/video
 conversations, and phone calls.